nicholaswagner/node-twitch-web/README.md

-# NOT RELEASED YET
+# node-twitch-web

-Node.js module allowing you to create a website and use Twitch Authentication.
+Node.js website using Twitch authentication.

+### Under development

+node-twitch-web is working but is still under development.
+No wiki or tutorials available yet.

 ## Copyright and license